Why Mulch Delivery & Installation Costs Matter in 2025

 Gravel and Stone Mulch

-• Advantages: These materials are highly durable, low-maintenance, and provide excellent weed control.
+• Pros: These materials are highly durable, low-maintenance, and provide excellent weed control.
 They don’t break down, so they don’t need to be replaced as often as organic mulch.

 The costs of each mulch type vary significantly depending on material, source, and the desired aesthetic or functional needs of the project.
 Here’s a brief cost summary to help landscaping businesses assess: